bertiqwerty/rvimage/README.md

-# rimview
+# Are we image?
-Remote image viewer in Rust
+Remote image viewer in Rust with SSH connector.